akobr/strong-beaver/README.md

 Dependency | Description
 --- | ---
-[MVVM Light Toolkit](http://www.mvvmlight.net/) | The framework takes a lot of inspiration from this great and powerful toolkit. *We would like to integrate engaged subset deeply to the framework, to be able to do this everything is already abstracted.*
+[MVVM Light Toolkit](http://www.mvvmlight.net/) | The library takes a lot of inspiration from this great and powerful toolkit. *We would like to integrate engaged subset deeply to the library, to be able to do this everything is already abstracted.*
 [Json.NET](https://www.newtonsoft.com/json) | The JSON is the most popular data transfer format used on the network and for communication between systems.

 ## Service list